 Flaws – something innate within the character they need to overcome

-Limitations – how are they externally constrained by the rules of the genre, world, or plot?
+Limitations – external constraints under the rules of the genre, world, or plot.

-Handicaps – how are they internally constrained by a baseline that doesn’t change and have to work within it?
+Handicaps – internally constraints imposed by a baseline that doesn’t change and the characters have to work within it